-- 152. Hayward Solar conducted a prime farmland assessment to review the feasibility and prudency of potential sites as well as the prime farmland impacts.
-Hayward Solar identified and assessed two other potential sites for the Project in an attempt to find a site that would otherwise be compliant with the prime farmland exclusion rule in Minnesota Rule 7850.4400, subp.
+Solar identified and assessed two other potential sites for the Project in an attempt to find a site that would otherwise be compliant with the prime farmland exclusion rule in Minn.
+R. 7850.4400, subp.
 4. Hayward Solar ruled out the two potential sites during its review of possible sites and does not have any leases or purchase options that would allow it to use the optional sites for the Project.
 Moreover, Hayward Solar does not have condemnation rights and therefore is unable to force any landowner to grant Hayward Solar any lease, easement or purchase option.
-Hayward Solar's detailed assessment concluded that these two other potential sites were not feasible or prudent areas for siting the Project. - 153.
-Hayward Solar chose the Project site due to the capacity of and proximity to the SMMPA Hayward-Murphy Creek 161 kV transmission line, (thus minimizing the need for extensive new transmission facilities), the presence of one of the largest concentrations of non-prime farmland soils in Freeborn County, willing landowners and community interest in the Project, the lack of farmsteads and rural residences and human settlement impacts, the lack of other environmental constraints, adequate roads for access, flat terrain, and overall need for renewable energy generation. - 154.
-No alternatives to Hayward Solar's proposed site were presented at the public meeting or during the public comment period. - 155.
-There is no feasible and prudent alternative available to Hayward Solar to construct the Project and not impact prime farmland.
-A finding that there is no feasible and prudent alternative to avoidance of prime farmland for the Project is consistent with past Commission decisions for large solar generating systems sited in prime farmland due to the fact that other areas in southern Minnesota also contain similar amounts of prime farmland as the proposed site. - 156.
-Hayward Solar has developed its VMP in consultation with MDNR and other state agencies to guide site preparation, installation of prescribed seed mixes, and management of invasive species and noxious weeds.
-Hayward Solar revised its VMP to reflect changes made following Hayward Solar's review of the Vegetation and Establishment Management Plan Guidance document, as well as comments received from and consultation with the state VMPWG,
+Hayward Solar's detailed assessment concluded that these two other potential sites were not feasible or prudent areas for siting the Project.209

+157. Hayward Solar chose the Project site due to the capacity of and proximity to the SMMPA Hayward-Murphy Creek 161 kV transmission line, (thus minimizing the need for extensive new transmission facilities), the presence of one of the largest concentrations of non-prime farmland soils in Freeborn County, willing landowners and community interest in the Project, the lack of farmsteads and rural residences and human settlement impacts, the lack of other environmental constraints, adequate roads for access, flat terrain, and overall need for renewable energy generation.210

+158. No alternatives to Hayward Solar's proposed site were presented at the public meeting or during the public comment period.211

+159. There is no feasible and prudent alternative available to Hayward Solar to construct the Project with less impact on prime farmland in southern Minnesota given the nameplate capacity, comparable solar resource, and access to transmission for this Project at this location.
+A finding that there is no feasible and prudent alternative to avoidance of prime farmland for the Project is consistent with past Commission decisions for large solar generating systems sited in prime farmland because other Project-sized areas in southern Minnesota also contain similar amounts of prime farmland as the proposed site.212

+160. Hayward Solar has developed its VMP in consultation with DNR and other state agencies to guide site preparation, installation of prescribed seed mixes, and management of invasive species and noxious weeds.
+Hayward Solar revised its VMP to reflect changes made following Hayward Solar's review of the Vegetation and

-&lt;sup>201 Ex.
+209 Ex.
 HS-107 at 60 (Application for a Site Permit (Corrected)); see also Ex.
 HS-110 (SP Application Appendix C - Prime Farmland Assessment).